-Old-timers still tell of the ghosts said to have haunted Sliding Hill in Mason County, though only the very oldest now recall it.
-However, there's reason to believe much of the legend is true, says a regional historian who hopes to memorialize the tale.
+HARTFORD CITY, W.Va. — Old-timers still tell of the ghosts that are said to haunt Sliding Hill in Mason County, though only the very oldest now recall it.
+But, there's reason to believe much of the legend is true, says a regional historian who hopes to memorialize the tale.

 "I heard the story from my great-grandmother," says Chris Rizer, president of the Mason County Historical and Preservation Society.
 "But my grandmother didn't know it, and folks who were alive during World War II seem to have heard it if they lived in the area around Hartford City or New Haven—or around the back of the hill."

 Simply put, the tale alleges that ghosts walk, or formerly walked, the wooded flanks of Sliding Hill, which rises along the Ohio River in western West Virginia.
 Legend has it that they're lost souls, searching eternally for an ill-gotten trove they stowed as living men under a fallen cliff in the early 1800s.

 The riverside flank of the hill was destroyed in the mid-1900s during the construction of highway W.Va.
 62, and so it's likely nothing of the treasure remains if it endured at all, says Rizer.

 Still, the tale, though obscured by time, was once among the best-known of ghost stories up and down the river, and for that reason, if no other, the society is considering the erection a marker nearby to commemorate the tale.

 The following version—which is certainly the most embellished, Rizer says—appeared in the Cincinnati Enquirer in 1887 and was reprinted in 1910 in the Point Pleasant Register.